mwallert/ts-express-boilerplate/README.md

 #### Building The Docker Container For Deployment

 Deploying the app is extremely simple thanks to Docker!
 The application is currently set to read the NODE_ENV and attach a different env file accordingly.
-If the application is running in `development` mode, the path to the env file is `.env`, otherwise it will look for `.env.prod`.
+If the application is running in `development` mode, the path to the env file is `.env`, otherwise it will expect it to be inserted through the process dynamically (EB uses the panel to store environment variables as an example).
 The Dockerfile is set to build in production mode automatically, this is only overwritten during development when using the `docker-compose.yml` file.
 Run the following commands from the root of the project to build the container:

 1. Run `tsc` to compile your files down to `js` for deployment.
 2. Log in to your docker repository from the command line.